apiato/documentation/_docs/miscellaneous/upgrade-guide.md

 <a name="upgrade-apiato-from-version-41To50"></a>
 ## Upgrade from 4.1 to 5.0

-> Estimated upgrading time is 15 minutes.
+> Estimated upgrading time: 15 minutes.

 This guide will show you how to freshly install the new Apiato 5.0, then migrate your old project (built with Apiato 4.1) to the freshly installed one (Apiato 5.0).

 *In the guide w'll be using the term **Old Project** (referring to your old project that was built with Apiato 4.1), and the term New **Project** (referring to the new freshly installed Apiato 5.0).*

 1) Download and install Apiato 5.0.
 See [Application Setup]({{ site.baseurl }}{% link _docs/getting-started/installation.md %}).